gmrrr1234567891011121314151617181920/flowstep/README.md

 ```
 💡The Workflow (80/20 Principle)
 80% is already done / 20% - the finish - comes from you

-Logic Extraction: Have the **(Prompt_english.txt)** prompt ready, insert the copy of your code **at the bottom** and let an AI (local or cloud) (e.g., Gemini (best results while testing)) generate the logic data in ReactFlow JSON format.
+Logic Extraction: Have the **(Prompt_english.txt)** prompt ready, insert the copy of your code **at the bottom** and let an AI (local or cloud) generate the logic data in my ReactFlow JSON format.

-Prompt build: What to do -> ReactFlow example (dont delete this - or you get output which does not exist in my ReactFlow scheme) -> Your Code (this is the place for your code).
+**Prompt build:** Tells the AI what to do ➡️ ReactFlow example *(dont delete this - or you get output which does not exist in my ReactFlow scheme)* ➡️ Your Code (this is the place for your code).

-1. Import: **Completely replace** the content of **constants.tsx** with the code provided by the AI.
-If changes aren't visible immediately, click "Restore Defaults" on the right.
+1. Import: Click **Connect your workspace** and select the prepared workspace folder "flows".
+FlowStep will list all valid `.json` flows in that folder.
+If you want to start fresh, use **New flow**.
+"Note: When connecting your workspace, your browser will ask for permission to access the folder.
+This is necessary to save your changes directly to the JSON files."

+⚠️**The Pen:** This Button provides you with two features "*Rename flow*" and "*Replace JSON"*
+    **Rename Flow:** Renames the JSON to your prefered name
+    **Replace JSON:** Paste the initial copied JSON you got from the AI or an improved/different Version

 2. Fine-tuning: Briefly adjust the positions of the boxes (nodes) and add additional connections manually.
 Check the "Sequence" view to ensure the flow is correct.

-3. Export: Click on "Save" first and then "Export Portable HTML."
-You will receive a single, lightweight and read-only .html file.
+3. Export: Click **Save** first and then **Export Portable HTML.** You will receive a single, lightweight and read-only .html file.

 📦 Delivery & Support
 The exported HTML file is completely independent.
 You can send it to support, embed it in your wiki, or simply open it in a browser.
 It requires no Node.js and no server to run.